If you’re looking for the best winter getaways in New England, then our comprehensive list of towns and cities below should be inspiring.

 The town of Greenville, Maine, is another great winter getaway destination.
 Located along the spectacularly large Moosehead Lake, and looked upon by the impressively high Mount Kineo, this little town has lots of character.
 It’s also a popular choice of getaway for those who love the great outdoors.

 For shopping, visit the town’s Kamp Kamp Moosehead Lake Indian Store, Mud Puddle Mercantile , and Northwoods Outfitters Moosehead Lake.
 To learn about the history of the town and area, visit the Moosehead Maritime Museum and the The Center for Moosehead History.

-There are some comfortable hotels and accommodation options in Greenville such as the Lodge at Moosehead Lake, Moose Mountain Inn and Blair Hill Inn.
-There are also a number of cozy restaurants, some of which offer live music – such as the Stress Free Moose Pub & Café and Kelly’s Landing.
+There are some comfortable hotels in the area, such as the Lodge at Moosehead Lake, as well as a variety of cozy mountain cabins.
+You’ll also find a variety of local eateries, some of which offer live music.
+Two favorites are the Stress-Free Moose Pub & Café and Kelly’s Landing.